Thank you for choosing the xTool products!

 - Do not stack materials (especially organic ones, such as paper) around the machine.
 They may cause the spread of flames and increase the risk of material ignition.

-- Do not leave the machine unattended when it is working.
-If the machine works with incorrect settings and is left unattended for a long period of time, or if a mechanical or electrical fault occurs, a fire may be caused.
+- Please do not leave the machine unattended when it is working if the machine works with incorrect settings and is left alone for an extended period.
+If a mechanical or electrical failure occurs, it may cause a fire.

 - Clean the machine regularly.
 Excessive accumulation of residues and chippings from cutting and engraving may increase the risk of fire.